-SECTION 5.
-SUB-JUDICIAL COUNCIL

-A) Charge of the Sub-Judicial Council:

-- 1) The Sub-Judicial Council shall be empowered to hear and decide any case under original jurisdiction as set forth in Article VII of the A.S.
+- A) Charge of the Sub-Judicial Council: - 1) The Sub-Judicial Council shall be empowered to hear and decide any case under original jurisdiction as set forth in Article VII of the A.S.
 Constitution.
-Additionally, Sub-Judicial Council is charged with the same responsibilities entrusted to Judicial Council as set forth in Article VII, Section 1, Paragraph 1 of the A.S.
-Legal Code. - 2) Sub-Judicial Council members shall also fill short-term vacancies and absences on the Judicial Council, when invited by the Chair of the Judicial Council to do so.
-However, no more than five persons shall sit on any one Judicial Council at a time and substitute Sub-Judicial Council members appointed for such a purpose shall not count for quorum.
-Substitute members appointed in this manner need the majority approval of the Judicial Council members in attendance before so sitting.
+Additionally, Sub-Judicial Council is charged with the same responsibilities entrusted to Judicial Council as set forth in Article VIII, Section 1, Paragraph 1 of the A.S.
+Legal Code. - B) Sub-Judicial Council Operating Procedures: - 1) The Sub-Judicial Council shall follow all of the operating procedures as written and enumerated for Judicial Council in Article VIII of the A.S.
+Legal Code. - C) Appointment of the Chairperson: - 1) The Chairperson of the Sub-Judicial Council shall be appointed by the Judicial Council Chairperson, confirmed by a 2/3 majority vote of the Judicial Council, and approved by a 2/3 majority vote of the Legislative Council. - 2) The voting members of the Sub-Judicial Council besides the chairperson shall be nominated by the Chairperson of Judicial Council, appointed by a majority (50% + 1) of the Judicial Council and confirmed by a majority (50% + 1) vote of the Legislative Council. - D) Terms of Office: - 1) All Sub-Judicial Council members, including the Chairperson will serve a term of one academic year. - E) Office Hours: - 1) The Sub-Judicial Council Chairperson shall be required to hold a minimum of two (2) office hours each school week, per Quarter, per academic year. - a) Except during Dead Week and Finals. - F) Sub-Judicial Council Hearing Procedures: - 1) All Sub-Judicial Council hearing procedures will be in accordance with Article VIII, Section 3 of the A.S.

-B) Sub-Judicial Council Operating Procedures:

-1) The Sub-Judicial Council shall follow all of the operating procedures as written and enumerated for Judicial Council in Article VII of the A.S.
-Legal Code.

-C) Appointment of the Chairperson:

-1) The Chairperson of the Sub-Judicial Council shall be appointed by the Judicial Council Chairperson, confirmed by a 2/3 majority vote of the Judicial Council, and approved by a 2/3 majority vote of the Legislative Council.

-D) Terms of Office:

-1) All Sub-Judicial Council members, including the Chairperson will serve a term of one academic year.

-E) Office Hours:

-- 1) The Sub-Judicial Council Chairperson shall be required to hold a minimum of two (2) office hours each school week, per Quarter, per academic year. - a) Except during Dead Week and Finals.

-F) Sub-Judicial Council Hearing Procedures:

-1) All Sub-Judicial Council hearing procedures will be in accordance with Article VII, Section 2 of the A.S.
 Legal Code, unless otherwise provided for herein.